DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 satellite was the only option: where there was mobile broadband, people were far more willing or able to have an internet connection.

-In 2011, only 11 locations in the southern half of the Northern Territory (south of 19 degrees South) had mobile phone coverage.
+In 2011, only eleven locations in the southern half of the Northern Territory (south of 19 degrees South) had mobile phone coverage.
 These were the townships of Alice Springs and Tennant Creek (including town camps), the tourist resort of Yulara (near Uluru), three highway stops,